-- External environment: Any important changes happening in the local, national, regional, or global context (e.g. changes in existing legislation) that relates to and impacts your project and target group(s). - Progress against milestones: Milestones reached in this reporting period and budget allocation to those, planned milestones for the next reporting period, changes to original workplans and reasons therefor. - Engagement with your project stakeholders: What type of activities are you using to engage with the target groups of your project?
+- External environment: Any important changes happening in the local, national, regional, or global context (e.g. changes in existing legislation) that relates to and impacts your project and right holder group you cover. - Progress against milestones: Milestones reached in this reporting period and budget allocation to planned milestones for the next reporting period, changes to original workplans and reasons for the change. - Engagement with your project stakeholders: What type of activities are you using to engage with the right holder group(s) of your project?
 Which one(s) of these activities did you find particularly successful?
-Have you encountered any difficulties reaching out to / working with those groups? - Risk analysis and mitigation strategies - Project learning and innovation: What have you learnt from the implementation of your project thus far?
-How are you documenting your learning?
-If the learning is documented online, please list links and websites.
-What are you and/or marginalised and discriminated groups (your project beneficiaries) doing differently, as a result this project?
-Voice project milestone report?
-Has Voice enabled you (and/or other organisations working with you as part of this project) to use new ideas and/or innovative approaches to your work?
-If yes, how? - Project results: Activities, outputs in this reporting period, and expected outcomes linked to those.
+Have you encountered any difficulties reaching out to / working with those groups?